RKanmani/COIL20-Object-Segmentation/README.md

 COIL-20 processed dataset contains grayscale images of 20 objects captured from multiple viewpoints, in which background is cropped.

-Download the dataset manually and place the folders in your Google Drive as described below.
+Download the dataset manually, extract the folders and place the folders in your Google Drive as described below.

 ---